CPAN-Security/security.metacpan.org/_blog/2025-01-03-randomness-guide.md

 ---
 layout: single
-published: True
+published: true
-toc: true
+toc: false
 title: "CPAN Author's Guide to Random Data for Security"
 date: 2025-01-03 15:30:00 +0000
-category: news
+collection: blog
 tags: authors guides cpan modules security random randomness urandom cryptography
-author: Robert Rothenberg
+author: robrwo
 excerpt: "Any secret token that allows someone to access a resource or perform an action should be generated with a secure random number generator..."
 ---